Scientific Name

 Description

-Echeveria 'Exotic' is an unusual succulent that forms compact rosettes of thick, fleshy, pale blue-green leaves heavily covered with a fine white powder.
-The rosettes grow up to 4.8 inches (12 cm) in diameter, producing offsets to form a dense clump.
-Under the stress of cool weather or intense sun, the leaf edges show pink hues.
+Echeveria 'Exotic' is a beautiful succulent that forms compact rosettes of fleshy, pale blue-green leaves heavily covered with a fine, white powder.
+The rosettes can grow up to 4.8 inches (12 cm) in diameter and produce offsets, forming a dense clump over time.
+The leaf edges show pink hues under the stress of cool weather or intense sun.

 How to Grow and Care for Echeveria 'Exotic'

-Light: E. 'Exotic' prefers full sun to partial shade.
-If you are moving your plant outside in the spring, do it gradually.
+Light: E. 'Exotic prefers full sun to partial shade.
+If you move your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. 'Exotic' is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Temperature: This plant is a tender succulent, which means it must be brought indoors for the winter to survive.
 E. 'Exotic' can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

 Watering: Provide moderate amounts of water from spring to fall.
 The "soak and dry" method is the preferred schedule for watering E. 'Exotic'.
-If you have saucers under the pots, make sure after a short time to empty the water.
-Water your plant just enough to keep it from shriveling during the winter months.
+If you have saucers under the pots, empty the water briefly.
+Water your plant just enough to keep it from shriveling during winter.

 Fertilizing: E. 'Exotic' grows well without fertilizer but may benefit from the extra nutrients.
 Use a slow-release fertilizer in spring or a liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.

-Repotting: Repot the plant only as needed during spring or early summer when it is actively growing.
+Repotting: Repot the plant only as needed during spring or early summer when it grows actively.
 To repot your E. 'Exotic', ensure the soil is dry before repotting.

 Propagation: Like most Echeverias, this succulent is usually propagated from leaves or offsets.
 Spring is the best time to take leaf cuttings and separate offsets.